Saturday, February 28, 2009

 This is what she had to say about me, "When Jonathan was small he was a good playmate for our duaghter A. 1 year younger.
 As they got older however Jonathan kept more and more to himself and did not intereact with the other children.
 A. became Jonathan's protector and guide, she would take him to the church activities and make sure that he was taken care of.
 A. is more like the oldest child instead of the middle child in our family.
 A. has never shown any signs of being embarrassed by Jonathan in anyway.
 A. has alway's seemed to understand Jonathan's handicap and it has not bothered her too much.
 Jonathan has always gotten along very well with A."

 Jonathan has also been on an "experimental" drug called fenfloramin, which my mom claims helped to raise his IQ by 20 points over a 2 year period.
 I don't know what other types of drugs my brother has been on and I don't really know if fenfloramin helped him, hurt him or what not.
 My opinion at this point is that most drugs are terrible substitutes for a balanced diet free of allergins.
 Buy my opionion has been developed after looking at the effect drugs had on my family's life.
 My mom was searching for help and drugs are what she got.
-My other little brother Evan has also been on Ritalin I remember well how crazy it made him.
+My little brother Evan has also been on Ritalin I remember well how crazy it made him.
 My own experience with pharmacutical drugs has been terrible, every single drug that I have taken has had a terrible effect on me.
 Prozac being one that comes to mind immediately.
 When I was 14 or 15 I finally convinced my mom that I was depressed and the doctor prescribed Prozac.
 I took it one time, had a psychotic episode where I had a strong desire to kill myself and somehow made it until the drug wore off.
 I immediately threw the rest of them away.
 I have been given drugs to "reduce" the amount of water in my body to maybe "reduce," the dizzyness that was ever present and was due to food allergies.
 I have been given nazal spray's to get rid of the ringing in my ears, those were terrible.
 When I was bleeding from a miscarrage a doctor gave me some strong kind of pain medication that made me black out.
 Even the tylenol and ibuprophrin that I used to take habitually have been bad experiences.
 Every cough syrup, every mentholatim drop for sore throats, every single medicine that I have taken has not served me half so well as natural medicines and real food.
 Real food having had the most beneficial effect on me.

 So anyway, that's my take on things.
 I don't blame my mom in the least, she is a strong and wonderful woman who has done the best that she could with the information and circumstances given her.
 But I do think that there is hope out there and a better way for all of us grasping for answers to the problems that are plauging our bodies.